smyrnakis/raspberry-born/chapters/backup.md

 Verbose mode           : no.
 -----------------------:

-Ok to proceed with the clone?  (yes/no):
+Ok to proceed with the clone?  (yes/no): yes
 ```

 <br>